RogersLabGroup/NetCIS/README.md

 Users should have access to a Linux x86_64 computer with a minimum of 8 cores and 32 GB RAM, and at least 300 GB of hard drive space.
 More cores will lead to faster run times, especially for step 1.

 NetCIS has been tested on Ubuntu 22.04.5, with 32 cores of Intel(R) Xeon(R) CPU E5-2630 v3 @ 2.40GHz and 192 GB RAM.
-There is no gurantee for NetCIS to run on other operating systems.
+There is no guarantee for NetCIS to run on other operating systems.

 ## Setup